hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 4. As a user with receiver signature required enabled any airdrops sent to me will result in a pending transfer, even with open slots.

+### General Airdrop User Stories
+1. As account owner for an account created by an EVM tool my experience with airdrops on Hedera is identical to that on Ethereum
+2. As a network user I want to be able to accurately query the mirror node for all pending transactions sent to an account
+3. As a network user I want to be able to accurately query the mirror node for all outstanding airdrops sent by an account
+4. As an explorer user I want my explorer to show me search or view all pending transactions and outstanding to my accounts
+5. As a DApp developer I want to expose airdrop HAPI functionality and pending transfers state information to my users
+6. As a HAPI developer I want to be able to query the cost of an airdrop transactions in HBAR
+7. As a DApp developer I want to be able to query the cost of an airdrop transactions in gas

 ### General User Stories
 1. As an hts-token-holder I want to be able to reject unwanted tokens (regardless of how they were obtained) by sending them back to the treasury account and not having to pay any custom fees.
 2. As a non-hedera-centric wallet user, I want to obtain an auto-created account (by EVM address or public key) that is able to receive unsolicited tokens.
 I understand this account will have `maxAutomaticAssociations` set to -1 implying unlimited automatic associations.
-3. As account owner for an account created by an EVM tool my experience with airdrops on Hedera is identical to that on Ethereum
-4. As a network user I want to be able to accurately query the mirror node for all pending transactions sent to an account
-5. As a network user I want to be able to accurately query the mirror node for all outstanding airdrops sent by an account
-6. As a wallet user I want my wallet to show me all pending transactions to my account
+3. As a wallet user I want my wallet to show me all pending transactions to my account
-7. As an explorer user I want my explorer to show me search or view all pending transactions and outstanding to my accounts
-8. As a DApp developer I want to expose airdrop HAPI functionality and pending transfers state information to my users
-9. As a HAPI developer I want to be able to query the cost of an airdrop transactions in HBAR
-10. As a DApp developer I want to be able to query the cost of an airdrop transactions in gas
-11. As an account that has open auto association slots, I only pay for the fees and rent for used association slots.
+4. As an account that has open auto association slots, I only pay for the fees and rent for used association slots.
 I no longer pay for unused association slots.

 ### FAQ